netologist/placebo/README.md

 A lightweight, fast placeholder image generator server built with Node.js.
 Generate customizable SVG placeholders on the fly for your web projects.

+If you need to client-side solution, I strongly recommend [holder.js](https://holderjs.com/).

 ## Features

 - **Fast & Lightweight**: Generates SVG placeholders with minimal overhead